-Module 3 - Mapping of Subillouul cs with C UC I CIIU i mance i equil em circs 109504L5 UoC P erforman ce Require ement he clients to finalize the customized Know ledge Appli cation Beha viour financial solution ns Ass hav solu Ant pro pre Be pro neg Addinfl infl read Be spe nee Det fear clos solutions as offer volume and com which requires of involve originati and syndicating a clients to finalize all details included in the red by the bank.
-This applied to large applicated business in enterprise banking customized solutions.
-It may sometimes ing, structuring, underwriting, executing, a wide variety of capital-raising oss international capital markets.
+Module 3 - Mapping of Subillouul cs with C oc i ciio i mance i cquir cin 109504L5 UoC P erforman ce Require ement he clients to finalize the customized Know ledge Appli cation Beha viour financial solution ns Demonegorand ti Dei con Asses have, soluti Det diff ma Eve the its 1 Ant pro pre- Be pro neg Ado infl reas Be spe nee Det feas clos Level: 5 Credit: 4 Negotiating with clients to finalize all details included in the solutions as offered by the bank.
+This applied to large volume and complicated business in enterprise banking which requires customized solutions.
+It may sometimes involve originating, structuring, underwriting, executing, and syndicating a wide variety of capital-raising transactions across international capital markets.
 Demonstrate professional knowledge in business negotiation by evaluating different negotiation strategies and theories in consumer psychology and applying them aptly according to the situations.
 Demonstrate professional knowledge in corporate and commercial lending to assess the counter offers proposed by clients.
-Assess the bottom line of prospects (i.e. must have, sinave, nice to have) in order to propose a compromise solution.
+Assess the bottom line of prospects (i.e. must have, should nave, nice to have) in order to propose a compromise solution.
 Determine the bottom line of the bank and develop different concessions alternatives with an attempt to maximize the bank's outcomes.
 Evaluate the position of the bank and client by estimating the risks exposure faced by the bank and evaluating against its risk tolerance ability when restructuring the position.
 Anticipate the potential concerns and objections of the prospects in order to develop possible counter-solutions pre-empt their concerns.
-Be client focused and identify the negotiation styles prospects to adapt to their styles while planning the negotiation strategies.
+Be client focused and identify the negotiation styles of prospects to adapt to their styles while planning the negotiation strategies.
 Address actual client needs during negotiation and employ influencing and persuasive skills to provide compelling reasons to facilitate the decision-making process of clients Be well prepared in coordination with different technical specialists to restructure the proposal according to clients needs, if necessary.
 Determine when to withdraw from the negotiation if a feasible/profitable deal cannot be achieved and conduct the closure professionally and tactically.
-Module (M) Submodules (S) Content gies hem nd oosed should se nating against ion. he ons to of mploy ing clients. nical lients' a luct the M3S1 Bank Products and Credit Facility Structure for Large and Complex Clients -Bank products -Financial solutions customization -Credit facility structure -Collateral valuation and loan risk -Pricing and affordability -Evaluation of credit acquisition X M3S2 Consultation, Presentation, Negotiation and Code of Ethics -Overview of code of ethics, behavioural knowledge, and skills -Consultation process -Presentation process -Negotiation process X X X X X X X X X
+Module (M) Submodules (S) Content)gies hem nd oosed should e nating against ion. he ions to of nd employ pelling of clients. nical lients' a luct the M3S1 Bank Products and Credit Facility Structure for Large and Complex Clients -Bank products -Financial solutions customization -Credit facility structure -Collateral valuation and loan risk -Pricing and affordability -Evaluation of credit acquisition X M3S2 Consultation, Presentation, Negotiation and Code of Ethics -Overview of code of ethics, behavioural knowledge, and skills -Consultation process -Presentation process -Negotiation process X X X X X X X X X